 - Item Comparison – a list of the top five competitors.

-- Buyer demographics, including age, income, education, and marital status, are shown below.
+- Buyer demographics are shown below, including age, income, education, and marital status.

 Amazon Business Reports Types